Ash100/ML/README.md

 # ML
-This is a complete Machine Learning Course practical course for Drug Discovery and Designing
+This is a complete Machine Learning practical course for Drug Discovery and Designing